 July 20-August 31, 2022

 Alexander Berggruen is pleased to present Freya Douglas-Morris, Tom Howse, Talia Levitt.
-This exhibition will open Wednesday, July 20, 2022 with a reception from 5-7 pm at the gallery (1018 Madison Avenue, Floor 3, New York, NY).
+This exhibition opened Wednesday, July 20, 2022 with a reception from 5-7 pm at the gallery (1018 Madison Avenue, Floor 3, New York, NY).

 Constructing realities shaped by personal and collective nostalgia, Freya Douglas-Morris, Tom Howse, and Talia Levitt build tender worlds where surprises await a close observer.
 Though each artist has a distinct painterly aesthetic and focus, all three reveal richly-hued perspectives that herald sincere investigations of the human experience.